 RYA recognition means that all of our courses and training are run by qualified instructors, trained by the RYA to provide a required standard of tuition, following the relevant syllabi, using appropriate well-maintained equipment with suitable safety support and with approved instructor:student ratios.

-We run the following shore-based courses, either in-house or though an association with Emsworth School of Navigation.
+We run the following shore-based courses, either in-house or though association third parties.
 View our website calendar or book directly online here.

 RYA Day Skipper Theory